Last week, when the band played at Fort Meade, the Army invited everyone to come and listen.

 "We recognize that Fort Meade extends beyond the physical boundary, and that it's the community relations that makes Fort Meade what it is," Ives said.

-Army officials wouldn't discuss specific security steps they took to prepare for Twilight Tattoo, but some changes were obvious.
+Army officials would not discuss specific security steps they took to prepare for Twilight Tattoo, but some changes were obvious.
 Roadblocks and barriers lined the route to the event.

 "It's a beautiful sight.
-I'm getting more patriotic by the minute," said 92-year-old Selwyn Gifford.
+I'm getting more patriotic by the minute," Gifford said of the pageantry.
 "It should make us proud.
 Look at where we've come in 400 years."